energycontrolapp/energycontrolapp.github.io/readme.md

 ![awesome.svg](awesome.svg)

-Commercial support and professional services are available from Open Source hardware and software Developers.
+Commercial support and professional services are available from Open-Source hardware and software developers.

 ## Contents